- The conforming loan limits for 2024 have been increased.

-It’s possible to secure mortgage financing above the 2017 loan limits.
-This is referred to as a “jumbo” mortgage loan.
+It’s possible to secure mortgage financing above the 2024 loan limits.
+This is referred to as a jumbo mortgage loan.
 Jumbo mortgage products exceed the size restrictions set by the Federal Housing Finance Agency, and therefore cannot be sold to Fannie Mae or Freddie Mac.

 Lenders typically require larger down payments and higher income levels for borrowers seeking a jumbo loan, and often assign higher interest rates as well.
 Many borrowers are better off staying within the conforming loan size to avoid these stricter criteria.